≪ Go to our review of Long Underwear - Men's

 Bottom line: The Arc'teryx Rho AR is a great first or second layer in cold and frigid temperatures, as long as you avoid sweating while wearing it.

 We had high expectations for the Arc'teryx Rho AR, partially because of past experiences with this manufacturer, and partially because it's astronomical price tag must equate to incredible performance (or at least, that's what we thought).
-In several categories, such as comfort, warmth, layering ability, and durability, this top really hit its target.
-The internal soft fleece, insulating and flexible fabric, and bomber seams were truly appreciated by us reviewers.
+In several categories, such as comfort, warmth, layering ability, and durability, this top hit its target.
+Our reviewers truly appreciated the soft inner fleece, insulating and flexible fabric, and bomber seams.
 However, its relative breathability and drying speed weren't up to par with the rest of the products in this review.
-With these two significant drawbacks, we found it tough to justify the price, especially considering the availability of other very capable models.
+With these two significant drawbacks, we found it tough to justify the price, especially considering the availability of other competent models.

 RELATED REVIEW: The Best Long Underwear and Base Layer for Men